 Dry shaking does indeed produce more foam than conventional shaking with ice.
 But not as much as 'reverse dry shaking' does.
-Aristotelis Papadopoulos (Telis to his friends) from Thessaloniki in Greece lays claim to discovering the benefits of this technique.
+Aristotelis Papadopoulos (Telis to his friends) from Thessaloniki in Greece lays claim to discovering the benefits of this technique circa 2008.

 To reverse dry shake: Combine all your ingredients in the shaker and shake conventionally with ice.
 Then open your shaker and strain the liquid back into the smaller tin (supposing you've followed my advice and used a two-piece shaker).
-Discard ice left in large tin.
-Reseal shaker and shake again without ice.
-Then pour your drink into the glass through a fine strainer to catch any curdled egg and the chalaza (the tissue that connects the yolk to the shell's membrane), and to ensure the foam doesn't end up looking like a floating merangue.
+Discard the ice left in the large tin.
+Reseal your shaker and bristly shake again without ice.
+Importantly, then pour your drink into the glass through a fine strainer to catch any curdled egg, the chalaza (the tissue that connects the yolk to the shell's membrane), and to ensure the foam doesn't end up looking like a floating merangue.

 In my recipes, I tend to write reverse dry shake as follows: